China's central bank chief poured cold water on Thursday on talk that Beijing could make the yuan fully convertible as soon as 2015.

-Finance ministers and central bankers of the Group of Seven (G7) developed nations, which does not include China, are meeting in France this weekend to discuss the global economy.
+Finance ministers and central bankers of the Group of Seven (G7) developed nations, which does not include China, meet in France this weekend to discuss the global economy.
 Zhou did not mention the G7 meeting.

-Even as they coordinate, each country should act to sort out their own domestic imbalances, he said, adding that China was working to boost its domestic demand.
+Even as they coordinate, each country should act to sort out their own domestic imbalances, he said.
+For its part, China was working to boost domestic demand, Zhou added.

 China and other emerging economies criticized the last round of U.S. quantitative easing as destabilizing for global markets.